gabors-data-analysis/da-coding-rstats/lecture01-coding-basics/coding_basics.md

 ## R-objects

-We have already created an R-object, `mySrting` a single-valued variable, which included a *character R-object*.
+We have already created an R-object, `message_world` a single-valued variable, which included a *character R-object*.
 We call *R-object* the type of value stored in a variable.
 It is the smallest element in R. To collect all types, let us create a detailed list here: